Long-Jikang/Long-Jikang/README.md

 - 🔥 Full-stack developer passionate about web technologies.
 - ⚡️ Enthusiastic about open-source projects and community collaboration.
 - ✨ I am a **Java developer** in Shenzhen.
-- 💻 This is my personal website: <https://xn--5nx.top>
-- 💬 Ask me about anything, I am happy to help;
-- 📫 Please email me if you have any questions.

 ## Contact me